 Lewiston & Maine

 Lewiston is the second-largest city (pop.
-40,000) in Maine.
+36,000) in Maine.
 It’s on the Androscoggin River, about 40 miles north of Portland.
-Both Lewiston and its twin city, Auburn, are former mill towns with French Canadian roots, a vibrant Somali community and an entrepreneurial spirit.
+Lewiston and its twin city, Auburn, are former mill towns with French Canadian roots, a vibrant Somali community and an entrepreneurial spirit.
 Maine is a big, wild, self-determined, community-oriented Northeastern state.
 The rising sun touches Maine first, because people are busy and there’s a lot to get done.

-Together, the twin cities on the Androscoggin River comprise a metropolitan area equal to Portland’s.
+Together, the twin cities on the Androscoggin River constitute a metropolitan area equal to Portland’s.
 With a population of more than 100,000 and immediate access to the outdoors, L-A can be a packed nightclub or a breath of fresh air.

 Don’t let the post-industrial patina fool you — Lewiston and Auburn have a lot to offer.
 Through Bates you’ll enjoy museums, art galleries, community theaters, live popular and classical music, multiplex cinemas, shopping downtown, multiple places of worship and more than 70 restaurants in diverse styles and cuisines.